800 University WaySpartanburg, SC 293031-864-503-5000

-(walk in May)
+May(walk in May)

-(walk in May)
+August(walk in May)

-(walk in Dec.)
+December(walk in Dec.)

-A student who wishes to enroll in an internship may do so by engaging a supervising faculty member, completing a contract in association with that faculty member, securing approval of the assistant dean, and registering in the Records Office.
+7. How do I apply for an internship for credit?A student who wishes to enroll in an internship may do so by engaging a supervising faculty member, completing a contract in association with that faculty member, securing approval of the assistant dean, and registering in the Records Office.
 Internship forms should be completed no later than the first week of the semester in which the student is interning.
 Forms are available in the JCBE Office of Student Services.

-Auditing a course means attending classes and listening without actively participating in the class.
+8. How do I audit a class or change from credit to audit?Auditing a course means attending classes and listening without actively participating in the class.
 Students must meet course prerequisites.
 The auditor is not responsible for class assignments or examinations.
 No academic credit is earned for a course which is audited nor may it be earned later through examination.
 A student who has audited a course is not prohibited from taking the course later for credit.
 A student who wishes to audit a course must be admitted to the University and enroll in the course as an auditor.
 However, students taking the class for credit are given preference over auditors where enrollment limits are a concern.
 A student who is auditing a course, but who wishes to take the course for credit, may change his or her registration by the end of the late registration period.
 Students wishing to audit a course or to change from credit to audit may do so only with permission of the instructor.
 Each instructor may set attendance conditions for the audit.
 Students not meeting those conditions will be withdrawn from the audit after the semester ends, with the withdrawal date listed on their transcript.

 The last day to change credit to audit is the same day as the last day to withdraw without academic penalty.
 At the end of the semester when the faculty turn the grade sheets into the Records Office, any student who has not met the conditions of the audit as reported by the faculty member will be withdrawn.
 Faculty will submit a withdrawn from Audit form.